lyjacky11/lyjacky11/README.md

 ### Hi there, I'm Jacky! 👋

-As a software engineer, I specialize in building real-time web applications using HTML/CSS, JavaScript, React, and other frameworks.
+As a software engineer, I specialize in building real-time web applications using Javascript, React, Next.js and other frameworks.
 I am passionate about learning new technologies and creating high-quality projects in my spare time!
 With experience in both front-end and back-end development, I am skilled in creating robust and scalable solutions that meet user needs.
 I am always looking for new opportunities to grow and contribute to innovative projects!

 Check out my projects and [GitHub repositories](https://github.com/lyjacky11?tab=repositories)!